-This is the story of the United State’s earliest—and most disastrous—days of war in the Pacific.
+This is the story of the Allied campaign in North Africa.

 Connect with us on HTDSpodcast.com and